Food Consumption

 Data Sources:

-Health status: CDC PLACES: Local Data for Better Health, County Data 2023 release
+Health status: CDC PLACES: Local Data for Better Health, 2025 release

 Cost of Care

-The dashboard below shows aggregate annual healthcare expenditures in Central Texas.
-These amounts include the total amount paid to the healthcare provider by the patient and through health insurance, as well as the amount paid out of pocket by the patient for all medical costs, prescription medications, medical office visits, dental care, and vision care.
-For context, 2022 aggregate annual healthcare expenditures in the United States were $7,674 per person.
-This figure was lower in Texas, at $6,410.
-One possible explanation for Texas’ healthcare expenditures being lower than average is that healthcare services in Texas tend to be more expensive and therefore less utilized.
+The dashboard below shows average annual household healthcare expenditures in Central Texas.
+These amounts include health insurance; doctor, medical facility, or hospital visits; prescription and nonprescription drugs and vitamins; and medical supplies.
+For context, the national average is $6,197 per household as of 2024.
+This figure is higher in Texas, at $7,564.
+Additionally, healthcare services in Texas tend to be more expensive and therefore less utilized.
 A recent Episcopal Health Foundation survey found that 56% of Texans with insurance skip or postpone care because of high costs.

-In the map, colors diverge from the state average: areas filled in pink or red are above the state average, while areas filled in light or dark blue are below the state average.
+In the map and table, colors diverge from the state average: areas filled in pink or red are above the state average, while areas filled in light or dark blue are below the state average.

 Nutrition Education Programs